CEsarABC/practicalPython/README.md

 ## Acknowledgments
 Thank you to the code institute for the support.
 This last project has been challenging and took me some time to develop.
 I have learned a lot and I hope to keep learning to become the professional I want to be.
 Thank you to the slack channels for the support and the code academy tutors which always had answers to help me move forward.
-Merry Christmas guys and girls.
+Merry Christmas guys and girls